OC-KextsReddit/Surface-Pro-3-Hackintosh-OC-/README.md

 Thanks to Opencore team and Rehabman for this amazing learning opportunity!

-Remove USBMap.kext if it hinders anything, same with RTWLAN kexts for USB WIFI (if you have a different internet solution) Everything else can stay :)
+Remove USBMap.kext if it hinders anything, same with RTWLAN kexts for USB WIFI (if you have a different internet solution) Everything else can stay (Fixed in v1.1)